berthelemy/mark.berthelemy.net/collections/_posts/2022-01-16-moodle-basic-training.md

 These are basic skills.
 There's a whole lot more to Moodle that people will need to learn.
 But you probably don't need to cover all of that at the beginning.
 Hopefully a lot of that more advanced stuff will have been set up by your Moodle Solution Architect.

+### This isn't everything you need

+When launching a new Moodle site, there's a lot to discuss and agree.
+Not least things like naming conventions, use of images, roles and responsibilities and text style.
+Often this comes up during training sessions.
+Ideally they'll have been dealt with and agreed beforehand.

 ### Roles

 I've split the table into three distinct roles (which may all be the same person - but I hope not):